JohnJohnW/LegalEase/README.md

-# LegalEase — Assistants API Server (Streaming SSE) + Web
+# ecoSure — Assistants API Server (Streaming SSE) + Web

 This project provides:
 - A minimal Node.js API that proxies the OpenAI Assistants API and streams responses via Server‑Sent Events (SSE) with optional file uploads.
 - A Vite + React web app that renders a polished “assessment report” view from streamed markdown (with references, TOC, attachments, PDF export).

-Jurisdiction note: General legal context is assumed in prompts and presentation.
+Jurisdiction note: Queensland, Australia (QLD) context is assumed in prompts and presentation.

 ---